ENGELBERT: A LOVE THAT NEVER ENDS

 Submit to DeliciousSubmit to DiggSubmit to FacebookSubmit to Google PlusSubmit to StumbleuponSubmit to TechnoratiSubmit to TwitterSubmit to LinkedIn

-For the last 58 years, legendary international superstar Engelbert Humperdinck, long known as the “King of Romance,” has been crisscrossing the oceans of the world to entertain.
-And he hasn’t missed the boat yet – more than 150 million records sold, 72 gold albums and 23 platinum albums have reportedly made him the fifth top recording solo artist in the world while his persona and consummate performing style have garnered him sold-out concerts all over the globe to millions of adoring fans spanning four generations.
+For the last 59 years, legendary international superstar Engelbert Humperdinck, long known as the “King of Romance,” has been crisscrossing the oceans of the world to entertain.
+And he hasn’t missed the boat yet – more than 150 million records sold -- 72 gold albums and 23 platinum albums-- have reportedly made him the fifth top recording solo artist in the world while his persona and consummate performing style have garnered him sold-out concerts all over the globe to millions of adoring fans spanning four generations.
 And while it’s readily apparent that his ship came in for the long-haul decades ago, it’s far from ready to be dry-docked.
 In fact, for the record, Engelbert is looking to find himself in “hot” water once again.

-The beloved iconic artist’s multitudes of fans couldn’t be more relieved to hear that news.
+The beloved iconic artist’s multitudes of fans couldn’t have been more relieved to hear that news.
 They were afraid that his ”The Last Waltz Tour,” which he embarked on in 2024 and is named for one of his big hits, was just that – his ode to his retirement.
 But after not performing for all of January, February, and March of 2025, and with no one to come home to since the passing of his beloved wife, Patricia, in February 2021, Engelbert himself just couldn’t get over The Hump.

 Add to that the fact that recent TV series and movies featuring his songs (“Moon Knight,” “Umbrella Academy,” and “Bullet Train”) and being back on the charts, getting millions of views from the streaming of his music, and having 500,000 subscribers on You Tube has brought to his concerts younger audiences whom he quips “come to see what an Engelbert Humperdinck is.”
 It all accounts for the fact that, in surviving decades of changing trends in music, the British icon has never steered himself wrong by staying true to himself and his brand.
+And as he sings a Toby Keith hit in his shows, he has no plans to "let the old man in."

 Among his mega-list of honors and accolades, Engelbert now has an MBE (the Honor of Member of the Most Excellent Order of the British Empire by Her Majesty the Queen’s Birthday Honors List 2021) after his name.
 He relates that he chose to go in a romantic direction with his music early in his career.